quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC is only capable of conveying TLS handshake records in CRYPTO frames.
 TLS alerts are turned into QUIC CONNECTION_CLOSE error codes; see {{tls-errors}}.
-TLS application data and other message types cannot be carried by QUIC at any encryption level and can be treated as an error if they are received.
+TLS application data and other message types cannot be carried by QUIC at any encryption level and can be treated as an error if they are received from the TLS stack.

 When an endpoint receives a QUIC packet containing a CRYPTO frame from the network, it proceeds as follows: